sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 - Check Prometheus logs for messages related to rule group evaluation (generally with log field `component="rule manager"`).
 - If the rule group failing to evaluate belongs to `/sg_prometheus_addons`, ensure any custom Prometheus configuration provided is valid.
 - If the rule group taking a long time to evaluate belongs to `/sg_config_prometheus`, please [open an issue](https://github.com/sourcegraph/sourcegraph/issues/new?assignees=&labels=&template=bug_report.md&title=).
+- More help interpreting this metric is available in the [dashboards reference](./dashboards.md#prometheus-prometheus-rule-eval-failures).
 - **Silence this alert:** If you are aware of this alert and want to silence notifications for it, add the following to your site configuration and set a reminder to re-evaluate the alert:

 ```json